JARVIS-4356/vendor_dolby_miatoll/README.md

-# Xiaomi Dolby
+# Sony Dolby

-XiaomiDolby with extensive support of 12 band GEQ settings & much more
+Sony Dolby Atmos from Sony Xperia 5V with inbuilt Spatial Audio & QCOM Effects.

 ### How to use?